damdeez/course-card/README.md

 There you go!
 You're up and running at ```localhost:3000```

-### Production
+## Production
-To build a minified `bundle.min.js` production-ready file, simply run `> npm run deploy`.
+To build a minified `bundle.min.js` production-ready file, simply run `> npm run deploy` and it will build it into `/dist`.
 This will also convert React to the production version. 😃